Nubro24/KSP_Starship-kOS-Interface/README.md

 ### Known Issues:
 - **Using the provided Craft Files you might have to change the Fuel levels back and forth one time in the VAB to prevent Fuel overload on first launch**
+- ***Currently the Ship reentry will only work with beta3 Flap configs, otherwise the Ship might loose control at some point***
 - **Multiple ships/towers of the same name:**
     - Can cause issues where the wrong ship gets loaded during launch.
 - Booster/Ship krakens on contact with Chopsticks in RSS